Crossed Andreev reflection in collinear $p$-wave magnet/triplet superconductor junctions: Abstract

 \section{Abstract}

-Crossed Andreev reflection (CAR) is a fundamental quantum transport phenomenon with significant implications for spintronics and superconducting devices.
+Crossed Andreev reflection (CAR) is a fundamental quantum transport phenomenon that holds significant implications for spintronics and superconducting devices.
 However, its experimental detection and enhancement remain challenging.
-In this work, we propose a junction comprising $p$-wave magnets and a triplet superconductor as a promising platform to enhance CAR.
-The setup features a triplet superconductor sandwiched between two collinear $p$-wave magnets, rotated by $180^\circ$ relative to one another, enabling precise control of transport processes.
-We show that CAR can dominate over electron tunneling (ET) for specific parameter regimes, such as the orientation angle of the $p$-wave magnets and the chemical potential.
-Enhanced CAR is achieved when the constant energy contours of the two spins in the $p$-wave magnets are well-separated.
-Additionally, the conductivities exhibit Fabry-P\'erot-type oscillations due to interference effects, with CAR diminishing as the superconductor length exceeds the decay length of the wavefunctions.
-These findings highlight the potential of collinear $p$-wave magnet-superconductor junctions as a robust platform for the experimental study and enhancement of CAR.
+Recently, magnetic materials exhibiting $p$-wave magnetic ordering, distinct from conventional spin-orbit coupling, referred to as $p$-wave magnets, have attracted considerable interest.
+In this work, we propose a junction consisting of $p$-wave magnets and a triplet superconductor as a promising platform to enhance CAR.
+The setup features a triplet superconductor sandwiched between two collinear $p$-wave magnets rotated by $180^\circ$ relative to each other, allowing for precise control over transport processes.
+We demonstrate that CAR can dominate over electron tunneling (ET) within specific parameter regimes, such as the orientation angle of the $p$-wave magnets and their chemical potential.
+Enhanced CAR occurs when the constant energy contours of the two spins in the $p$-wave magnets are well-separated.
+Furthermore, the conductivities display Fabry-Pérot-type oscillations due to interference effects, with CAR diminishing as the length of the superconductor exceeds the decay length of the wavefunctions.
+These findings underscore the potential of collinear $p$-wave magnet-superconductor junctions as a robust platform for the experimental investigation and enhancement of CAR.